February 17, 2012

 Those tips should be followed by everyone in order to avoid burglaries.
 Doors should always be locked with strong dead bolts and windows should be protected with bars.
 Motion-activated lighting over all entryways and elsewhere on your property is incredibly effective as well.

 Of course, you should always make sure to set your home alarm system.
+This is an important fact to learn from The Beaches Crime Report.

 Robberies in the Beaches have not been limited to residential properties either.
 In April 2010, a restaurant owner had his teeth knocked out during a robbery.
 Two unknown assailants attacked the man outside his restaurant at night.
 They threw him against his car, hit him in the mouth with an object and stole the day’s receipts and cash from the owner.

 It is incredibly important to always be aware of your surroundings, especially when carrying cash or valuables.
 Equipping the inside and outside of your business (or residence) with security cameras is also a great idea.
 Not only does this make it much more difficult for criminal to escape without being seen, but cameras often act as a deterrent to crime.
+Trusting cameras and security tools will reduce the likelihood of your becoming a statistic in our The Beaches Crime Report.